savannahostrowski/pylance-release/README.md

         -   `true` (default)
         -   `false`

+# Commonly Asked Questions and Troubleshooting

+If you are experiencing issues, you may find the answer to your question in our [TROUBLESHOOTING](TROUBLESHOOTING.md) doc.

 # Contributing

 Pylance leverages Microsoft's open-source static type checking tool, Pyright, to provide performant language support for Python.